-- (d.4) Commissions for trust administration services provided to the CRC-PBP trusts, among other trusts, are recognized as income when received. - (d.5) Other income and expenses are recognized in the period in which they accrue. - (e) Accounts receivable (Trust Agreement COFIDE) and allowance for doubtful accounts Accounts receivable are recorded when conducting the disbursement of funds through COFIDE to IFI that channels the Fund's resources for the placement of the MIVIVIENDA product portfolio.
+- (d.3) Interest revenues include interest accrued on fixed income investments classified as available-for-sale, held-to-maturity, as well as discounts and premiums recognized on the Fund's financial instruments. - (d.4) Commissions for trust administration services provided to the CRC-PBP trusts, among other trusts, are recognized as income when received. - (d.5) Other income and expenses are recognized in the period in which they accrue. - (e) Accounts receivable (Trust Agreement COFIDE) and allowance for doubtful accounts Accounts receivable are recorded when conducting the disbursement of funds through COFIDE to IFI that channels the Fund's resources for the placement of the MIVIVIENDA product portfolio.